 In ancient times, the medicinal usage of turmeric was more profound – from treating a pregnant woman to a drug addict, it was everywhere.
 You may have not heard but roasted turmeric was used to alleviate the hallucinatory effects of hashish and other psychotropic drugs .

 How Turmeric Is Used Across The Globe

-The usage of turmeric varies in various countries.
+The usage of turmeric varies in various countries, expanding beyond the original turmeric ayurveda connection.
 In many South Asian countries, it is used as an antiseptic for burns, bruises and cuts, and as an antibacterial agent.
 It holds the value of an anti-inflammatory agent and as a reliever of gastrointestinal discomfort.
 It is also used to cleanse wounds and stimulate their recovery.
 Indian Ayurveda has an entire barrage of text that enlists the usage and benefits of turmeric .
 In ancient times, Indians placed a piece of turmeric on the forehead of a newborn baby and held it there for a few seconds as it was considered to bring good health to the baby.
 Some Pacific Island tribes wore a piece of turmeric as an amulet as they believed it’d keep the evil spirits away.